 There are ways to search privately.
 Tap or click here for five ways to keep your online searches private.
 But unless you take precautions, your search data is still stored on your local machine.

 Fortunately, Google is adding a privacy tool that lets you hide your search history.
 Read on to find out how it works.

 A recent estimate concluded that there are nearly 3 billion Google Chrome users worldwide.
 Most of those users would love to keep their history private, but there are some drawbacks.

 In most cases, Incognito Mode or private window browsing is a clean slate.
-You won’t be signed into any social media or email accounts, and none of your personal details will be available to use on your favorite websites.
+You won’t be signed into any social media or email accounts, and none of your details will be available to use on your favorite websites.

 So, Google came up with a solution.
 By somewhat blending private browsing and access to your favorite sites, Google updated a feature in the Web & App Activity settings.
 To protect your search history, you can add a password so that nobody can access your browsing or YouTube history.

 The Web & App Activity feature is where Google stores all the online information it has on you.
 This includes everything from recent Google searches, YouTube search and watch history, how you use Google Maps and even Play Store activity.

 It is your entire Google profile neatly packaged on your account.
 There are many reasons you would want to hide it.
 Now, you can safely lock it away by adding a password.
 That means if anybody gets a hold of your device or accesses your computer, they won’t be able to see your Google activity.